Code of Conduct

 D. Engage in conduct that is violent.
 Examples of this type of behavior include, but are not limited to:

-1. Committing an act of violence (such as hitting, kicking, punching, and scratching) upon a staff member, another student or any other person lawfully on school property.
+1. Committing an act of violence (such as biting, hitting, kicking, punching, and scratching) upon a staff member, another student or any other person lawfully on school property.

 2. Possessing a weapon.
 Authorized law enforcement officials are the only persons permitted to have a weapon in their possession while on school property or at a school function.